Four Week Course

 Showreel Production - Week 4

-The final week of your course is focused on filming two professional scenes for your acting showreel, while giving you the chance to work alongside a professional film crew to experience what it takes to work in-front of camera.
+The final week of your course is focused on filming two professional scenes for your acting showreel, while giving you the chance to work alongside an award-winning Director and Cinematographer to experience what it takes to work in-front of camera.
 Scenes, which are written bespoke for you, are shot on RED and then be professionally edited, colour-graded and sound designed for use on platforms such as Spotlight, IMDb and Mandy.com.

 Key Outcomes: Experience the demands of working as part of the crew.
 Rehearse and Shoot Two Professional Scenes, shot in Cinema-Style with Crew & Director at Pinewood Studios.